Introduction

 They are the ones whose deeds have become worthless in this world and the Hereafter (3:22)

-If the subject is given in a sentence (not in the form of a hidden pronoun), then a singular verb is used irrespective of the subject (singular, dual, plural).
-If a second verb is required, then it should be according to the subject.
+When the subject is explicitly provided in a sentence, rather than being represented as a hidden pronoun, a singular verb is employed, regardless of the subject’s number (singular, dual, or plural).
+If a second verb is necessitated, it must align with the subject in question.

 وَأَذِنَتْ لِرَبِّهَا وَحُقَّتْ